 It may be dark when you wake up in the morning, and dark by the time you get home, but winter does have some advantages.
-Christmas markets in Europe bring millions of people onto the city streets during the winter months: Stuttgart’s alone attracts around 3 million visitors each year!
+Christmas markets in Europe bring millions of people onto the city streets during the winter months.
+While 2020 sadly saw many of these markets temporarily close, 2021 has brought fresh life into this age-old tradition!

 So, where can you enjoy the top Christmas markets in Europe while learning a language?

-There’s something about Freiburg’s cobbled streets and Black Forest setting that makes it the perfect place for a Christmas market.
+There’s something about Freiburg’s cobbled streets and Black Forest setting that makes it the perfect place for a Christmas market in Germany.
 Stalls fill the Rathausplatz, Kartoffelmarkt, Unterlindenplatz, Franziskanerstraße and Turmstraße, selling a huge array of Christmassy trinkets, cheeses, meats and pleasing warm drinks.

 Montreux in the summer time is famed for its jazz festival and its gorgeous position on the shores of Lake Geneva.
 In the winter, the mountains are covered in snow, the air is crisp and the Christmas market takes over town.

 Explore the classical old town of Heidelberg as the sweet scents of stollen and gingery German Christmas cakes waft through the streets.
-Five city squares host some of the most idyllic European Christmas markets: Bismarckplatz, Anatomiegarten, University Square, Kornmarkt and Market Square.
+Five city squares host some of the most idyllic European Christmas markets in Germany: Bismarckplatz, Anatomiegarten, University Square, Kornmarkt and Market Square.
 The famous university town has an old-world charm that somehow feels even more “old worldly” and charming at Christmas.

 The grand capital of the Habsburg Empire does Christmas properly.
 The market opens earlier than most, and 20°C days during the earliest weeks are not unheard of, but when the cold air comes, this is one of the top winter city destinations for Christmas markets in Europe.
 A number of Christmas markets spring up across town, the most popular being in front of the Town Hall (Rathaus).